 Display advertising needs visually appealing ads and strategic placement to attract viewers.
 Ads should be placed where they’re more likely to be seen and clicked on by the target audience.
 Consider the context, audience interests, and behavior.
 Testing and optimization of ad creative and placement can improve performance and ROI.

-Social Media Advertising (Facebook Ads, Instagram Ads, etc.)
+Social Media Advertising

 Ads can be images, videos, or carousels shown on social media feeds.
 Advertisers monitor performance data to improve ROI.
 Popular social media advertising platforms are Facebook, Instagram, Twitter, LinkedIn, and Pinterest.

+Businesses can advertise on popular social media platforms like Facebook, Instagram, Twitter, and LinkedIn.
+Facebook and Instagram have various ad formats, targeting options, and optimization features.
 Twitter Ads target users based on interests, behaviors, and keywords.
-LinkedIn Ads are good for B2B marketing and targeting professionals in specific industries or job roles.
+LinkedIn Ads are suitable for B2B marketing and targeting professionals in specific industries or job roles.

+Advertisers can reach people based on age, gender, education, job title, interests, and online activities.
 Platforms use interest-based targeting to reach those interested in the product or service.
 Behavior-based targeting targets past activities like searches and purchases.
 Advertisers can also target people based on location, language, and device usage.
 These targeting options help ensure ads reach the right audience.

 Social media advertising can achieve different marketing goals like brand awareness, lead generation, and direct sales.
 Retargeting campaigns show ads to people who have interacted with a brand before.
-Different ad formats, like image and video ads, can be used to achieve these goals.
+Other ad formats, like image and video ads, can be used to achieve these goals.

 Social media ads come in different formats.
 Image ads are straightforward and show off your product.
 Video ads are ideal for demonstrating your product or telling a story.
 Carousel ads let users swipe through several images or videos in one ad.
 Stories ads are full-screen ads between users’ stories, which can contain images, videos, or animations.